jnieuwen/stack-todo/README.md

 Move items containing the regular expression "string" to the top of the stack.

+### st-lower "string"

+Move items containing the regular expression "string" to the bottom of the stack.

 ### st-labels

 Show all labels that are present in the stack.
 A label being a string starting